AshutoshTiwAT/Hello-World/README.md

 # Hello-World
-This is just to know about github and i am commiting changes.
+This is just to know about github and I am commiting changes.